Last updated date: Reason for update:

 Radioactive Waste Management Plan

-A full description and anticipated amounts of any radioactive wastes, including discharges arising from the proposed conduct and the arrangements for the safe handling, treatment, storage and disposal of any such waste should be set out in a radioactive waste management plan.
+A full description and anticipated amounts of any radioactive wastes, including discharges arising from the proposed conduct and the arrangements for the safe handling, treatment, storage and disposal of any such waste should be set out in a radioactive waste management plan (s46(1)(d)(iv) of the Regulations).

 Security Plan

-Arrangements for the security of the facility and any associated sources to prevent theft, damage or unauthorised access must be provided.
+Arrangements for the security of the facility and any associated sources to prevent theft, damage or unauthorised access must be provided (s46(1)(d)(v) of the Regulations).
 These arrangements should demonstrate how the security of the facility and any associated sources will be maintained and how periodic inventory checks will be undertaken to confirm that all sources are secure and in their assigned location.

-Refer to IAEA Nuclear Security Series NSS 14 Nuclear Security Recommendations on Radioactive Material and Associated Facilities and RPS 11 Code of Practice for Security of Radioactive Sources.
+Refer to IAEA Nuclear Security Series NSS-14 Nuclear Security Recommendations on Radioactive Material and Associated Facilities and RPS 11 Code of Practice for the Security of Radioactive Sources.
 Compliance with the latter code is mandatory for security enhanced sources.
-In particular, the need for an approved security plan should be noted.
+In particular, the need for an endorsed security plan should be noted.

 Emergency Plan

-Emergency arrangements should be developed for all foreseeable emergencies such as dispersion of materials, over-exposure of operators, or theft or loss of controlled material.
+Emergency arrangements should be developed for all foreseeable emergencies such as dispersion of materials, over-exposure of operators, or theft or loss of controlled material (s46(1)(d)(vi) of the Regulations).
 The arrangements should include the responsibilities of all parties in the event of an emergency, contact arrangements, emergency procedures, emergency equipment and reporting arrangements.
 Where necessary, arrangements for involving external agencies such as police and other emergency services should be included.
 The level of detail should be commensurate with the hazard of the facility.

 The plan should include arrangements for testing the emergency arrangements through regular reviews and exercises, and rectifying any deficiencies found in the plan.